Western Carolina University is the UNC system's westernmost campus and has been consistently

 Learn More About Tuition

-In the Fall of 2018, all undergraduate students at WCU will receive reduced student
+As of Fall of 2018, all undergraduate students at WCU received reduced student tuition

-tuition costs as part of a new program from the State of North Carolina called NC
+costs as part of a new program from the State of North Carolina called NC Promise.

 Explore the Opportunities